Install and use PDK

 Rename procedure parameter

-pdk behavior: The procedure specification in the procedure folder is updated (form.xml).
 Recommended Action: Update the procedure code (in the main module) to handle the new parameter name.

-New configuration parameter added/renamed/removed
+Configuration parameter added/renamed/removed

 New REST action added to configuration

-New REST based auth scheme in configuration
+New REST-based auth scheme in configuration

 Add checkConnection to configuration